 Given the nature of the current global markets – interconnected trades, seamless flow of information and communication, and the prevalence of social media and digital technology – market pundits agree that market volatility is very much in every trader’s mind these days more than in any other period of time.

 Let’s look at some of the factors that cause volatility that can affect your forex trading.

-Wars (military invasion), uprisings, riots and other forms of civil unrest count as one of the major causes of volatility.
+Wars (military invasions), uprisings, riots, and other forms of civil unrest count as one of the major causes of volatility.
 This is because while a certain level of volatility is needed in the markets, a prolonged and high level of uncertainty (in the case of wars and uprisings) is not good for traders’ sentiment and the market in general.